Tips and Tricks for Writing HIPAA Compliant Applications

 • Biometrics

-• Physical identification using a key, token or a card
+• Physical identification using a key, token, or a card

 • Personal Identification Number

-Though password is the easiest authentication method, it’s also the easiest method for hackers to crack.
+Though a password is the easiest authentication method, it’s also the easiest method for hackers to crack.
 A recent report revealed that 81% of total data breaches occur due to stolen or weak passwords.
 A secure password should have between 8-12 characters, and this excludes common combinations such as “123456,” “search123”, etc. Ideally, consider a two-factor authentication and pair the password with a second verification method.

 Transmission Security